Removable Online Knapsack and Advice: Results for Proportional Removable Knapsack

 \subsection{A Single Advice Bit}

-The previous section covered the upper end of the advice spectrum, showing that reading one advice bit for each item in the instance is necessary and sufficient for ensuring an optimal solution.
+The previous section covered the upper end of the advice spectrum, showing that, asymptotically, reading one advice bit for each item in the instance is necessary and sufficient for ensuring an optimal solution.
 We now turn to the other extreme and ask what can be done with the least nonzero amount of advice, one single bit for the entire instance.

 First, we describe a very simple $3/2$-competitive advice algorithm where a single advice bit indicates whether there is an optimal solution containing more than one item from the interval $[1/3,2/3]$: If the answer is yes, the algorithm maintains the smallest item in this interval until a second item fits in, while ignoring all items outside of the interval.
 As soon as a second item fits, it is packed and all remaining items are rejected.
-If the answer is no, the algorithm maintains in the knapsack the largest item of size at least $1/3$ seen so far while packing all items smaller than $1/3$ greedily.
+If the answer is no, the algorithm maintains in the knapsack the largest item of size at least $1/3$ seen so far while packing all items smaller than $1/3$ as long as they fit.
 If the knapsack capacity is never exceeded, the solution is optimal.
-If the knapsack capacity is exceeded at some point, then there are items that are all smaller than $1/3$ but have a total size of more than $1/3$.
+If the knapsack capacity is exceeded at some point, all packed items but possibly one are smaller than $1/3$.
 Discard these items one by one, in arbitrary order, until we are within the capacity of the knapsack again.
 The remaining gap is at most $1/3$.

 Han et al.~\cite[Thm.~6]{HKM2015} have presented a randomized algorithm that relies on a partition of the items into six size classes.
 It is rather involved and hard to analyze, yet yields an expected competitive ratio of $10/7\approx1.428571$.
 Because it uses only a single random bit, it provides an upper bound for our case of one advice bit as well.
-In the following theorem we undercut this bound with a more manageable algorithm that needs only five classes.
+We undercut this bound with a more manageable $\sqrt{2}$-competitive algorithm that needs only five classes.
+We then complement this with a lower bound of $(1+\sqrt{17})/4=4/(\sqrt{17}-1)\approx 1.2808$. \begin{theorem} There is a $\sqrt{2}$-competitive algorithm for \PropRemKnap reading only one advice bit. \end{theorem} \tikzset{every picture/.style={thick,rounded corners=0pt,line cap=round}}